Lauren Roy

 Lauren Roy (born 25 September 2000) is an Irish sprinter.
-She has represented Ireland at the World Athletics Championships and is the Northern Ireland record holder over 200 metres.
+She has represented Ireland at the World Athletics Championships and is the Northern Ireland record holder over 200 metres and second on the Irish all-time indoor list in the 200 metres and 60 metres.

-Career
+Biography

-She is a Fast Twitch AC athlete and coached by Tim Thompson.
-Roy won the Irish U-20 indoor title over 60 metres with a personal best of 7.42 seconds in February 2019.
+Roy trained as a Fast Twitch AC athlete and was coached by Tim Thompson.
+Roy travelled as a member of the Ireland relay pool at the 2018 IAAF World U20 Championships.
+She won the Irish U-20 indoor title over 60 metres with a personal best of 7.42 seconds in February 2019.
 She subsequently made her senior international debut as an 18-year-old at the 2019 European Athletics Indoor Championships in Glasgow, Scotland in the 60 metres, but did not progress past her preliminary heat.

-She competed for Ireland in the 4 x 100 metre relay at the 2022 World Athletics Championships in Eugene, Oregon.
+Roy competed for Ireland in the 4 x 100 metres relay at the 2022 World Athletics Championships in Eugene, Oregon.
+In 2022, Roy left Queen’s University, Belfast to go on scholarship to the University of Texas at San Antonio in the United States.
 She was a member of the Irish team which gained promotion to the second division of the European Athletics Team Championships in June 2023.

-Competing in Texas for Tarleton State University in 2025, she broke the Northern Ireland 200m record breaking one record of Amy Foster which had stood for 24 years, with a time of 23.27 seconds.
+Having transferred to Tarleton State University, Roy set a new Northern Ireland 200 m record, breaking the previous record of Amy Foster which had stood for 24 years, with a time of 23.27 seconds in Texas in 2025.
 Additionally, on 25 April 2025 she ran a wind- assisted time of 22.85 seconds (+3.5) in Stephenville, Texas.
 She competed for Ireland at the 2025 European Athletics Team Championships Second Division in Maribor, Slovenia, placing fifth in the 200 metres in 23.32 seconds.

-She was a member of the Irish women’s 4 x 100 metres relay team alongside Sarah Leahy, Ciara Neville and Sarah Lavin who broke the Irish national record with a time of 43.73 seconds at the 2025 London Athletics Meet.
+Roy was a member of the Irish women's 4 x 100 metres relay team alongside Sarah Leahy, Ciara Neville and Sarah Lavin that broke the Irish national record with a time of 43.73 seconds at the 2025 London Athletics Meet.
 That month, she was a semi-finalist over 200 metres at the 2025 Summer World University Games in Germany.

-She was runner-up to Neville in the 100m and third behind Sharlene Mawdsley and Lavin in the 200m at the 2025 Irish Athletics Championships.
+Roy was runner-up to Neville in the 100 m, and third behind Sharlene Mawdsley and Lavin in the 200 m, at the 2025 Irish Athletics Championships.